 Relapse is a common challenge faced by many on the path to recovery from addiction.
 Understanding the warning signs, stages, and triggers of relapse is crucial for preventing a return to substance use.
 With the right knowledge and coping skills, one can maintain long-term sobriety and successfully navigate the journey of addiction recovery.
-Are you ready to learn about the “stages of relapse” and how to manage and prevent relapse effectively?

 The emotional relapse stage refers to the initial phase of relapse, which is typically characterized by negative emotions such as irritability, anxiety, or anger.
 Warning signs of emotional relapse include: